 With tighter lending standards, there are certain issues that can prevent a new loan being issued for the purchase of your home.
 Some of these issues, if you knew about them upfront, could be addressed so they don’t pose a problem down the road.
 Locations will review your situation to ensure there is no likely cause for loan denial.
 There are numerous “non-conforming” attributes that can cause difficulties.

 One example, is the case of a buyer who couldn’t get a loan because the electrical wiring had not been properly permitted and wasn’t up to code.
-Locations agents can help you avoid potential headaches like this or find a solution.
+Locations agents can help you to avoid potential headaches like this or find a solution.